tonybatty/closures/README.md

 * `gibberish` - Create a function which stores an empty string.
 Return an inner function which can accept either a string or an array of strings.
 If it's a string, add it to existing string separated by a space `' '`.
 If it's an array of strings join them using a space, append to existing string separated by a space and add a fullstop `.` at the end.
 The inner function should return the new resulting string.

 * `mergeSort` - Create a function which stores an empty array.
 Return an inner function which accepts a number as an argument.
 The inner function should insert the number into the array in descending order and return the highest number from array.
-Try to implement above without using `sort` method.

 * `calculator` - Create a function which stores a `total` number.
 It should return an inner function which should accept 3 parameters: 2 numbers and a string representing an operator `+`, `-`, `*` or `/`.
 It should perform the operation indicated by the operator add the result to `total`.
 Return the new `total`.